ENSpunks/Causal-Relativity-Public-/README.md

 #### **Causal Relativity Postulates**:

-1. Laws of physics are independent of time.
+1. Laws of physics are the same independent of time.
-2. Mass, light, and gravity are causally unified relative to its own frame of reference and causally interacts with itself in space.
+2. Frames are relative to all other frames.
-3. Mass, light, and gravity are causally unified relative to, and interacts with, other frames of reference of mass, light, and gravity, in space.
+3. All frames are relative to themselves.

 ---